txt

 Behavior Disorder Treatment

-Medications: Medications do not seem to widely used to treat solely behavioral issues.
+Medications: It is not very often that medication is used solely to treat a behavior issue.
 If the behavior presents with other problems such as excessive fears or compulsions, anxiety, or other problems medication may be prescribed.
-One study by Dr. Tolin, PhD with the Institute of Living shows that D-cycloserine (an antibiotic, often the treatment for tuberculosis) in conjunction with behavior therapy promotes rapid results.
-The patients who took the medicine and did the behavior therapy had their symptoms go from moderate to mild within weeks.
+One study by Dr. Tolin, PhD with the Institute of Living shows that D-cycloserine (an antibiotic, often used in the treatment for tuberculosis) in conjunction with behavior therapy promotes rapid results.
+The patients who took the medicine and participated in behavior therapy had their symptoms go from moderate to mild within weeks.
 The lasting effect of this outcome is unknown.

-Another medication that has been used in conjunction with behavior therapy is fluoxetine (an anti-depressant).
+Another medication that has been used in conjunction with behavior therapy for behavior disorder treatment is fluoxetine (an anti-depressant).
 Please note that only your physician or a mental health professional can know if you should use these medications.

 Therapy: Parental training is the most common therapy used for overcoming most behavior disorders.
 Parents are re-trained on how to parent while addressing the needs of the child.
-Most times the parents are told that families need a routine that is predictable, rules and consequences that are consistently used, and a focus on what the child does right.
+Most times the parents are told that families need a routine that is predictable, rules and consequences that are consistently used, and a focus on what the child does right as part of the behavior disorder treatment.
 The parent is also trained to not become emotional when dealing with disruptive behaviors.

 Related Article: When to Seek Help >>